 Bite-Sized Reishi Mushroom Energy Treats (Benefits & Recipe)

-KILL STRESS, BOOST MEMORY and help your body heal.
+ILL STRESS, BOOST MEMORY and help your body heal.
 Is there anything reishi can’t do?

 This easy reishi recipe from Free People blogger, Julie O’Boyle is a quick snack that’s packed with protein, healthy fat, fiber and our fave superfoods.
 Pop one into your mouth midday for a pickup at work, or pack it with on a hike or road trip for an instant boost of energy, immunity and general good vibes.